Thomas H. Rynning: American Indian Wars

-Thomas Rynning was born in Christiana, Norway on February 17, 1866.
+Thomas Rynning was born in Christiania, Norway on February 17, 1866.
 At the age of two, his parents emigrated to the United States and settled in Beloit, Wisconsin.
 By 1885, Rynning was in Texas when he decided to enlist in the United States Army's 8th Cavalry Regiment.
 His first battle was against the Cheyenne while serving under General Philip Sheridan.
 After the Cheyenne were defeated, he was transferred with his regiment to Arizona Territory.
 Under Lieutenant Samuel Fountain, Rynning engaged in Geronimo's War and was present when Geronimo was captured by Leonard Wood.
 In 1888, Rynning participated in the Great March, the longest cavalry ride in American history, from Arizona Territory to Dakota Territory.
 In Dakota, the 8th Cavalry relieved the 7th Cavalry and eventually went on to fight in the Ghost Dance War against Chief Sitting Bull.
 Rynning was honorably discharged in 1891 with a record of seventeen battles against natives.
 He then went to California, but, two years later, he settled in Tucson, Arizona, where he became a successful building contractor.

 Spanish–American War

 In 1898, Rynning discovered that the war with Spain had begun and that his old friend, Colonel Leonard Wood, was raising a volunteer cavalry regiment, which later became known as Theodore Roosevelt's Rough Riders.
 He enlisted as a private and returned from the war a second lieutenant in Troop B, 1st United States Volunteer Cavalry Regiment.
 During the Battle of San Juan Heights, Rynning took command of the American line following the death of Captain Buckey O'Neill.
 A few minutes later he led the Rough Riders up Kettle Hill and was the first American to reach the summit.
-Under heavy fire from the nearby San Huan Hill, Rynning ordered his men to wave the regiment's flag to rally the others and it was during this time that the flag was badly holed.
+Under heavy fire from the nearby San Juan Hill, Rynning ordered his men to wave the regiment's flag to rally the others and it was during this time that the flag was badly holed.
 The flag is now preserved by the Department of Library and Archives in the state capitol building in Phoenix, Arizona.
 After that, Rynning joined Theodore Roosevelt in the charge up San Juan Hill, which ended the battle with an American victory.